/

 Lifestyle Modifications for Heart Disease Management

-A heart-healthy diet is low in saturated and trans fats, cholesterol, sodium, and added sugars and rich in fruits, vegetables, whole grains, lean proteins, and healthy fats.
+A heart-healthy diet is low in saturated fats, sodium, and sugars and high in fruits, vegetables, and whole grains.

 Exercise and Cardiac Rehabilitation